Etherna/etherna-video-importer/README.md

 General Options:
   -k, --api-key           Api Key (optional)
-  -f, --ffmpeg-path       Path to FFmpeg folder (default: .\FFmpeg) -i, --ignore-update     Ignore new version of EthernaVideoImporter -a, --auto-purchase     Accept automatically purchase of all batches
+  -f, --ffmpeg-path       Path to FFmpeg folder (default: ./FFmpeg) -i, --ignore-update     Ignore new version of EthernaVideoImporter -a, --auto-purchase     Accept automatically purchase of all batches